sunroboticslab/sunroboticslab.github.io/README.md

 3. change the style of the publication and add teh video functions
 4. for the news Entries in the
 5. Added CNMAE file.
+6. This site only works with v0.9.
+I have downloaded the specific docker image.